nick-y-ito/gha-s3-deploy/README.md

 6. Make sure the GitHub identity provider is added to the role's trusted relationships

 For more information, see [GitHub's documentation](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services)

+## Dependencies
+- [AWS Configure Credentials Action](https://github.com/aws-actions/configure-aws-credentials) is used to configure AWS credentials with the provided IAM role.

 ## License
 The code in this project is released under the MIT License.